svikashk/docs/guide/import.md

 ---
 layout: default
-title: Import Projects as Squads
+title: Import from Trello, Asana, or JIRA
-page_title: Import Squads
+page_title: Import
 nav_order: 14
 icon_path: /assets/uploads/import.svg
 description: Not too pleased with other project management tools?
 Switch to Zepel for FREE.
-Import projects from other tools as squads into Zepel without data loss.
+Import from Trello, Asana, or JIRA without data loss.
 permalink: import/
 has_children: true
 ---